ermlikeyeah/ermlikeyeah.github.io/_posts/2016-08-18-thats-not-my-phone-number.markdown

 I decide to press on, making absolutely sure I have selected the Mobile option before continuing.
 I complete the transaction, but I am not happy.
 Something is amiss.

 I am sure that nothing has gone from my accounts without me knowing.
 But I go to the screen of payment recipients my account can send money to.
 Everything on there is as I expect it.
+No unknown recipients.

 ![Screen grab](/assets/bank_grab_2.jpg)